raku-community-modules/DB-Model-Easy/README.md

 ## Author

 Timothy Totten.
-Catch me on #perl6 as 'supernovus'.
+Catch me on #raku as 'supernovus'.

 ## License